Municipality Tax Rates 2026

 How Municipality Rates Are Set

-Each of Denmark’s 98 municipalities sets its own tax rate annually as part of its budget process in the autumn.
+Each of Denmark’s 98 municipalities sets its own tax rate annually as part of its budget process in autumn.
 The rate requires approval from the municipal council and must be submitted to the national government before the end of October for the following year.
-There is no national cap on what municipalities can charge, though the state monitors aggregate levels under budget agreements with the municipalities’ national association (KL).
+There’s no national cap, though the state monitors aggregate levels under budget agreements with the municipalities’ national association (KL).

 Bottom Line

-Municipality tax is the largest single variable in Danish income tax — and the one nobody tells you about when you arrive.
-The gap between the cheapest and most expensive municipalities is worth DKK 15,000–19,000 a year at typical expat salary levels.
+Municipality tax is the largest single variable in Danish income tax, and the one nobody tells you about when you arrive.
+The gap between cheapest and most expensive is worth DKK 15,000–19,000 a year at typical expat salary levels.

-For most people, where you live is determined by work, schools, and housing — not tax rates.
-But if you have flexibility, or if you’re planning a move anyway, spending five minutes on the Skatteministeriet tool to compare your options costs nothing.
+For most people, where you live is determined by work, schools, and housing, not tax rates.
+But if you have flexibility, or if you’re planning a move anyway, a quick check on skm.dk costs nothing.

 The most immediately actionable thing: check your church tax status.
-If you’re not a member of the Danish Church and it’s showing on your tax card, that’s an easy DKK 4,000–8,000 a year back in your pocket with a single correction at skat.dk.
+If you’re not a member of the Danish Church and it’s on your tax card, that’s an easy DKK 4,000–8,000 a year recovered with a single correction at skat.dk.

 Disclaimer